10 Clean Science Fiction Books (No Gore, No Language, Family-Friendly)

 Standalone

 Set in a futuristic Zimbabwe, three siblings are kidnapped and swept into a dangerous underworld where high-tech crime meets ancient tradition.
 Their only hope lies in three detectives with extraordinary abilities.
 Rich in culture, worldbuilding, and adventure, this story blends speculative sci-fi with folklore and family loyalty.
 Originally written for Teen / YA readers.
-Heads Up: Language stupid 1, Includes a mystical trance scene involving spirit-channeling, Shona religion brief references to child marriage, and depictions of tribal rituals and substance exposure (all non-graphic).
+Heads Up: 15 Stupid, 2 dumb, 4 hell, 2 damn, 2 idiot, 9 Shut Up, 1 God's name in vain, pipe smoking, bullying, witches / spirit Mediums, racism, 1 drug reference.
+Includes a mystical trance scene involving spirit-channeling, Shona religion brief references to child marriage, and depictions of tribal rituals and substance exposure (all non-graphic).

 🔵 10.
 The Girl Who Could Fly by Victoria Forester